 On 18 Dec 1802, Edward Williams of Hardy County, Virginia (now West Virginia) sold 862.5 acres lying in Bullitt County to George Reed, a resident of Bourbon County, Kentucky.
 Thomas Bullitt, a Louisville merchant, acted as Williams' attorney in fact to handle the transaction.

-According to the deed, this land was the northern part of Williams' settlement and preemption, which contained a total of 1400 acres, and is described on another page.
+According to the deed, this land was the northern part of Williams' settlement and preemption, which contained a total of 1400 acres, and is shown here and described on another page.

 It's interesting to note that, of the 1400 acres in Williams' settlement and preemption, he conveyed 862.5 acres to Reed, and 700 acres to Isaac Hornbeck, as shown on another page.
 Also note that Williams only warranted 600 acres against all claims; he only warranted the remaining 262.5 acres against claims by himself or his heirs.